CosmicMind/Graph/README.md

 let students: Array<Entity> = graph.searchForEntity(types: ["Student"])

-// Do something with an alphabetically SortedDictionary of students. for student in students {
+// Do something with an alphabetically SortedDictionary of student Entity Objects. for student in students {
 	dict.insert(student["name"] as!
 String, value: student) }